 The G5S Plus comes with a 3000 mAh non-replaceable battery.
 The battery life is decent, similar to other Snapdragon 625 devices.
 The phone offered a screen-on time of more than four hours every day with intensive usage, which is very decent.

 The video recording from the camera is good and details are evident when you playback the footage on a big display.
-The camera comes with an option of recording 4K videos as well.
+The camera comes with the option of recording 4K videos as well.
 Front selfie camera is also decent with its 8 Megapixel lens and can take good shots in the daylight condition.

-The gaming performance and overall UI and UX is smooth and we did observed that the G5s plus gets warm after some time of playing games and that is common for most metallic phones.
+The gaming performance and overall UI and UX is smooth and we did observe that the G5s plus gets warm after some time of playing games and that is common for most metallic phones.
 Overall it has a great build quality and design plus added advantage of good service from Motorola.

-I am also doing testing for the Xiaomi Mi A1 parallely and it is an impressive phone, would be sharing a detailed review in couple of days.
+I am also doing testing for the Xiaomi Mi A1 parallely and it is an impressive phone, would be sharing a detailed review in a couple of days.